fix bond/react command¶

 react = mandatory argument indicating new reaction specification react-group-ID = only atoms in this group are considered for the reaction

-Rmin = bonding pair atoms must be separated by more than Rmin to initiate reaction (distance units) Rmax = bonding pair atoms must be separated by less than Rmax to initiate reaction (distance units) template-ID(pre-reacted) = ID of a molecule template containing pre-reaction topology
+Rmin = initiator atoms must be separated by more than Rmin to initiate reaction (distance units) Rmax = initiator atoms must be separated by less than Rmax to initiate reaction (distance units) template-ID(pre-reacted) = ID of a molecule template containing pre-reaction topology